code block of the function that uses the parameters

 greet("Luis") # Output: Hello Luis

-.
-Inside the function, a greeting “Hello” followed by the name passed as an argument is printed.
+Here we define a function called greet that takes a parameter called name.
+Inside the function, it prints a greeting “Hello” followed by the name passed as an argument.

-, this causes the function to execute and display the message “Hello Luis” as output.
+Now, if I call the function with the parameter Luis, this causes the function to execute and display the message Hola Luis as output.

-Types of parameters in Python
+Types of Parameters in Python

 Positional Parameters